gama18k/gama18k-RAG-for-HR-using-watsonx-langchain-and-pinecone/README.md

 ---

 ## ✨ Acknowledgments
-Special thanks to IBM for organizing this hackathon and promoting the adoption of WatsonX.ai.
+Special thanks to IBM and for LabLab.AI for organizing this hackathon and promoting the adoption of WatsonX.ai.

----

-Good luck with the hackathon, and may your solution stand out! 🚀